M-Pauley/zion-metal/01-Master_Node.md

 #### Other Tools

 🛠️ Now would be a good time to install any other tools you may want; It's your workstation after all.
+To-Do (maybe):
+    - [ ] Determine required addons and CLI utilities.
+    - [ ] Create Go-task tasks.
+    - [ ] Figure out storage.
+    - [ ] setup iSCSI and multipath storage.

+---

+## Part 2:

+🚚 Put your junk in the trunk. 🚚

+### Setup Local Storage

+### Setup iSCSI and multipath storage

+---

+## Part 3:

+👯🔗 Yes, Master. 🔗👯

 ### Install MaaS